egovernment/eregistrations/README.md

 };
 ```

-We can also define new values for element attributes, and there's special handling for classes, e.g. in following we make sure that for #nextStepLi element class `active` was added
+We can also define new values for element attributes, and there's special handling for classes, e.g. in following we make sure that for #nextStepLi element class `active` was added.

 ```javascript
 exports.nextStepLi = { class: { active: true } };
 ```